pism/pism/doc/sphinx/climate_forcing/surface.rst

    * - `\Phi`
      - Threshold for the solar elevation angle (:config:`surface.debm_simple.phi`).
-It is assumed that melt can occur only when the sun is above this angle.
+It is assumed that melt can occur only when the sun is above this angle. `Phi` should be treated as a tuning parameter since its value is not well constrained.

    * - `\Delta t_{\Phi} / \Delta t`
      - Fraction of the day during which the sun is above the elevation angle `\Phi`